-For the Provisioning Server to start a target device, a boot file is downloaded by the Provisioning Services’s MBA or PXE-compliant boot ROM, when the device is turned on.
+For the Provisioning Server to start a target device, a boot file is downloaded by the Provisioning Services’s MBA or PXE-compliant boot ROM.
 This file must be configured so that it contains the information needed to communicate with the Provisioning Servers.
 The Configure Bootstrap dialog is used to define the IP addresses for up to four Provisioning Servers in the boot file.

 The Configure Bootstrap dialog field descriptions are as follows:

 |Bootstrap File||The currently selected boot file displays.
 If you want to select a different boot file to configure, click the Add button or Read Servers from Database button.|